Abels-dev/gym-track/README.md

 ## Production Build

-To build both services for production:
+To verify and build both services for production:

 ```bash
 # Build backend